TheScienceMuseum/heritage-connector/docs/about.rst

 Contributors
 ------------

-Development of this code has been done by:
+This code has been developed by:

 * `Kalyan Dutia`_
 * `Jamie Unwin`_